OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 -   are we making equal comparisons?

-For the aquatics example we are comparing 1052 climatology forecasts to 863 - is this okay?
+For the aquatics example we are comparing 1059 climatology forecasts to 863 flareGLM forecasts - is this okay?
 What about if our phenology model only forecasted greenness during the winter (easy) and not in spring (harder), would this be a fair comparison?

 -   what type of model was used and how are sources of uncertainty represented in the forecast?